helmfile/helmfile/docs/index.md

     atomic: true
     # when true, cleans up any new resources created during a failed release (default false)
     cleanupOnFail: false
-    # name of the tiller namespace (default "")
-    tillerNamespace: vault
-    # if true, will use the helm-tiller plugin (default false)
-    tillerless: false
     # enable TLS for request to Tiller (default false)
     tls: true
     # path to TLS CA certificate file (default "$HELM_HOME/ca.pem")